Read the case between wired vs wireless headphones. And discover which headphone connectivity option suits your lifestyle better.

 Wireless headphones require constant charging.
 This can be cumbersome especially when traveling for long periods of time.
 Plus, not only do wireless headphones drain their own battery, but they also drain the audio device’s battery.
 Talk about a double whammy!

 The manufacture and development of wireless technology is no easy feat.
 It takes a lot of research and testing to get to its most ideal form.
 No wonder wireless headphones are usually pricier than their wired counterparts.
+Plus, if you’re using Bluetooth headphones for non-compatible devices, like Nintendo Switch, Xbox One, or your TV, you will need to invest in a separate Bluetooth audio transmitter.

 Of course, the price will still largely depend on the brand, quality, and additional features that wireless headphones have.
 But for the most part, the average wireless headphones are still considered pricier.